Help to Identify Brownfield Sites

 Brownfield land registers provide information on sites that local authorities consider appropriate for residential development.
 They were introduced by the Housing and Planning Act 2016 and the Town and Country Planning (Brownfield Land Register) Regulations 2017.
 Registers are in two parts.
 Part 1 comprises of all brownfield sites appropriate for residential development.
 Part 2 includes sites which have been granted permission in principle.
 The Council has not included any sites on Part 2 at present, but is considering options.
 If it is decided to proceed with granting permission in principle, consultation will be carried out before a site is entered into Part 2 of the register.

-The register should comprise a standard set of information, prescribed by the Government, that will be kept up-to-date, and made publicly available, to help provide certainty for developers and communities and encourage investment in local areas.
-The registers will then be used to monitor the Government’s commitment to the delivery of brownfield sites.
+The register comprises a standard set of information, prescribed by the government, that is reviewed yearly, and made publicly available, to help provide certainty for developers and communities and encourage investment in local areas.
+The registers will then be used to monitor the government’s commitment to the delivery of brownfield sites.

 What is a suitable site?